"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 She was silently protecting the family's secret alongside Rossweise and Leon.

-Without ever confronting them, without knowing the full story of their past, Noah had likely realized that uncovering the truth could change her family.
+Without ever confronting them, without knowing the full story of their past, Noah had likely realized that uncovering the truth could change her family forever.

 It could even affect her future and her sisters' futures.

-So she chose to guard the secret in her own way while keeping the truth close.
+So she chose to guard the secret in her own way while keeping the truth close to her heart.

 Between the two possibilities, Leon leaned toward the latter.